Gravely is deployed with the Harry S. Truman Carrier Strike Group on a scheduled deployment in the U.S. Sixth Fleet area of operations.

-220128-N-ED646-2732- ADRIATIC SEA (Jan.
-28, 2022) Sailors aboard Arleigh Burke-class guided-missile destroyer USS Gravely (DDG 107) prepare to recover a riged-hull inflatable boat during search and rescue training in the Adriatic Sea, Jan.
-28, 2022.
+220205-N-ED646-0216- SOUDA BAY, Greece (Feb.
+5, 2022) Sailors aboard the Arleigh Burke-class guided-missile destroyer USS Gravely (DDG 107) heave mooring lines while pulling into Souda Bay, Greece, for a scheduled port visit, Feb.
+5, 2022.
 Gravely is deployed with the Harry S. Truman Carrier Strike Group on a scheduled deployment in the U.S. Sixth Fleet area of operations in support of naval operations to maintain maritime stability and security, and defend U.S., allied and partner interests in Europe and Africa.
 (U.S. Navy photo by Mass Communication Specialist Seaman Moises Sandoval)

 |Date Taken: